Bailando (Enrique Iglesias song): Music video

 Accompanying music videos for both, the Spanish and the Spanglish versions of "Bailando" were filmed in Santo Domingo, Dominican Republic and Havana, Cuba.
 The video for Spanish version was premiered through Univision on 10 April 2014 and was premiered worldwide on 11 April 2014 through Iglesias' official Vevo account for the Spanglish version through Vevo on 13 June 2014, next the Brazil Portuguese version with Brazilian singer Luan Santana through Vevo on 7 July 2014, and the Portugal Portuguese version with Portugal singer Mickael Carreira on 22 August 2014 through Iglesias' official Vevo account too.

 The music video is directed by Cuban producer Alejandro Perez, under Enrique Iglesias' longtime collaborators creative director Yasha Malekzad & executive producer Kasra Pezeshki.
 The music video was produced by Artist Preserve, London.

 The featured dancers are from Havana's Ballet Lizt Alfonso.

 The lead female dancer in the video is Ana Karla Suarez.

 The video production in the Dominican Republic was produced by Aquiles Jimenez.
 On YouTube, the Spanish version of the video has been viewed over 3.7 billion times while the English version of the video has received over 680 million views as of September, 2025.
 It is his most viewed video on YouTube, surpassing his 2010 hit "I Like It".
 The Spanish version of the video is the 35th most viewed video on YouTube.
 "Bailando" became the first Spanish-language music video to have been viewed over a billion times.

 Synopsis

-The video starts black and white in a living room, with Bueno singing parts of "Bailando" while Iglesias and Gente de Zona are having fun in the background, before starting to sing along with Bueno.
-As the song starts, Iglesias, Bueno and Gente de Zona walk at coordinates which is 18°29'00.4"N 69°53'30.9"W, surrounded by working people and kids who juggle soccer balls.
-They are then seen performing the song in a tunnel, running through a street market and a troop of flamenco dancers showing off their moves at coordinates 23°07'58.1"N 82°21'09.7"W which is Compostela street, near Arco de Belén, Havana.
+The video starts black and white in a living room, with Bueno playing parts of "Bailando" on guitar while Iglesias and Gente de Zona are having fun in the background, before starting to sing along with Bueno.
+As the song starts, Iglesias, Bueno and Gente de Zona walk, surrounded by working people and kids who juggle soccer balls.
+They are then seen performing the song in a tunnel, running through a street market and a troop of flamenco dancers showing off their moves at Compostela street, near Arco de Belén, Havana.
 Shortly after, Iglesias is seen to be seduced by a brunette (Ana Karla Suarez) showing her best dance moves.
 The video ends with Enrique and Co. running back after they hear police sirens approaching them.